google/mechahamster/docs/src/index.md

 MechaHamster    {#mechahamster_index}
 ======

-MechaHamster is a game of guiding a futuristic hamster ball through dangerous levels, creating mazes with the built-in map editor, and sharing them with friends.
+MechaHamster is a game where you guide a futuristic hamster ball through dangerous levels, create your own mazes with the built-in map editor and share them with friends.

 Can you guide Major Hammy D. Hamster through danger in one piece?